knmoody/Summer-Genomics-Tulane/jacana_pyrad_step_2.md

 cp pyrad_1.1.srun step_2/pyrad_2.srun
 ```

-* What I did next is probably not the best way to do it, but here was my workflow:
+* What I did next is probably not the best way to do it, but it is described below.
+Graham offered an alternative in the next chunk.

+####*Option one for copying files*

 ```bash
 cp -Rv --backup=existing --suffix=_plate3 w249134_GBS_Params_S1.1/fastq/*.gz step_2/fastq/